 FINDING A DONOR

 The first step will be choosing the sperm source.
-A sperm donor can be a friend, somebody you know or an anonymous donor.
+A sperm donor can be a friend, somebody you know or an anonymous* (or unknown) donor.

-There are a variety of reasons to choose a known sperm donor: expense is one, and the potential for a future personal relationship for your child is another.
+There are a variety of reasons to choose a known sperm donor.
+Expense is one reason, and the potential for a future personal relationship for your child is another.
 A known donor will be tested for infectious diseases such as HIV and then his sperm will be frozen.
 Six months later, the donor will be retested for these same diseases.
 Most fertility centers adhere to strict FDA guidelines that require freezing of sperm because this quarantine process significantly decreases the chance of disease transmission.

-As with known donors, sperm banks do not release sperm for insemination until at least a 180-day quarantine period has passed and repeat testing for infectious diseases is completed.
+As with known donors, sperm banks do not release sperm for insemination until at least a 180-day quarantine period has passed.
+Repeat testing for infectious diseases must also be completed.

 All sperm banks should be licensed by the state.